jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (c) another company that was, at the time of the disposition, provision, or issue, controlled by a director of the company, or a nominee or relative of or a trustee for, or a trustee for a relative of, a director of the company; or
   (d) another company that, at the time of the disposition, provision, or issue, was a related company,— (3) For the purposes of this section,—
-  (a) the value of a business or property includes the value of any goodwill attaching to the business or property;
-  (b) the provisions of section 7 apply with such modifications as may be necessary to determine control of a company.
+  (a) the value of a business or property includes the value of any goodwill attaching to the business or property; and (b) the provisions of section 7 apply with such modifications as may be necessary to determine control of a company.
 (4) For the purposes of subsections (1) and (2), specified period means— (a) the period of 3 years before the date of commencement of the liquidation together with the period commencing on that date and ending at the time at which the liquidator is appointed; and